SidhantUppal/FormBizzApplication/README.md

 Run Visual Studio, then //How to connect to Team Server

-Download a copy of Syntaq.Falcon from Team Services/Server?
+Download a copy of FormBizz from Team Services/Server?

 Load the project, then go Tools > NuGet Package Manager > Package Manager Console.
 This will open the Package Manager Console at the bottom of the window.

-Make sure Default Project is set to Syntaq.Falcon.EntityFrameworkCore at the top of the Package Manager Console.
+Make sure Default Project is set to FormBizz.EntityFrameworkCore at the top of the Package Manager Console.

-Inside the console, type "Add-Migration", then when prompted, supply the name of the database (FalconDb).
+Inside the console, type "Add-Migration", then when prompted, supply the name of the database (FormBizzDb).

 Next type in the console window "Update-Database".
 This will generate a local copy of the latest database structure.